 - Crash on the floor downstairs with a sleeping bag and pillow.
 This works well for quick overnight visits from friends, but (some) family members might not take kindly to sleeping on the floor downstairs whilst you are upstairs in a comfy bed.

-- Sleep on the existing, non-convertible sofa.
-This is not the most comfortable, but sleeping on a standard sofa can work well for a night or two - especially if the sofa is big enough that your visitor’s feet do not hang over the end!
+- Sleep on the existing, non-convertible couch.
+This is not the most comfortable, but sleeping on a standard couch can work well for a night or two - especially if the couch is big enough that your visitor’s feet do not hang over the end!

 - If your child has outgrown their cradle or crib and ideally needs a bigger bed, they could potentially sleep with yourselves for the short term.
 A separate bed is better in general, however if you do not have any other space (or a downstairs pull-out bed has not yet been delivered), your child will probably enjoy sleeping in your bed for a few days/weeks!